Innervation and blood supply of the teeth

 As for the venous drainage, the posterior superior alveolar vein, the middle superior alveolar vein and the anterior superior alveolar vein drain into the pterygoid venous plexus.

-Innervation of the Mandibular Teeth
+Innervation of the mandibular teeth

 The anterior division is smaller and motoric, save the buccal branch which remains sensory.
 The other branches include the masseteric nerve, the anterior and posterior deep temporal nerves, the medial pterygoid nerve and the lateral pterygoid nerve.
 The posterior division is the larger of the two and has the exact opposite ratio of motoric and sensory branches than the anterior division.
 The singular motoric branch is that of the mylohyoid nerve, whereas the sensory branches are the auriculotemporal nerve, the lingual nerve and the inferior alveolar nerve.

-The inferior alveolar nerve is the largest of the mandibular branches and it descends to the lateral pterygoid muscle before running between the sphenomandibular ligament and the ramus of the mandible and finally entering the mandibular foramen and running through it to the level of the second premolar, where just like the inferior alveolar artery, it terminates on the corresponding mental and incisive nerves.
+The inferior alveolar nerve is the largest of the mandibular branches and it descends to the lateral pterygoid muscle before running between the sphenomandibular ligament and the ramus of the mandible and finally entering the inferior alveolar (a.k.a. mandibular) foramen and running through it to the level of the second premolar, where just like the inferior alveolar artery, it terminates on the corresponding mental and incisive nerves.
 It innervates all of the mandibular teeth, the periodontal ligaments and the gingiva from the premolars anteriorly to the midline.

-The mental nerve supplies the chin, the lower lip, the facial gingiva and the mucosa from the second premolar anteriorly.
+- The mental nerve supplies the chin, the lower lip, the facial gingiva and the mucosa from the second premolar anteriorly.